 non-technical climbing (class 2-3 scrambles and alpine routes)

 winter outings (snowshoeing, hiking and camping in the snow)

 While we welcome new members, please keep in mind that this an ADVANCED group.
 If you are new to hiking, unsure of your abilities or looking for something easy to get you going, it is strongly recommended you check out other meetups first to obtain the expected experience (see item #2 below).

 Joining Adventure Hikers is by request only.
-When requesting approval, there are two (2) required questions that you MUST answer so please take a moment to do so.
+When requesting approval, there are three (3) required questions that you MUST answer so please take a moment to do so.
 All potential memberships will be reviewed prior to acceptance.